More Tokens, Lower Precision: Towards the Optimal Token-Precision Trade-off in KV Cache Compression: Conclusion

 \section{Conclusion}

 We investigate a series of critical yet unexplored questions regarding the effectiveness and feasibility of token-precision trade-off in KV cache compression.
-Through comprehensive experiments, we demonstrate that storing more tokens in the KV cache with lower precisioncan significantly enhance the long-context performance of LLMs, and demonstrating robust performance across diverse input lengths, downstream tasks, with particularly significant gains in retrieval tasks.
-Moreover, we find quantized pruning demonstrates strong feasibility across different KV pruning methods, quantization strategies, and model scales.
+Through comprehensive experiments, we demonstrate that storing more tokens in the KV cache with lower precision can significantly enhance the long-context performance of LLMs, and demonstrating robust performance across diverse input lengths, downstream tasks, with particularly significant gains in retrieval tasks.
+Moreover, we show that quantized pruning demonstrates strong feasibility across different KV pruning methods, quantization strategies, and model scales.
 Our analysis sheds light on the token-precision trade-off of KV cache memory optimization, offering valuable insights into designing more efficient compression strategies.
-We hope this work deepens our understanding of KV cache compression and inspires future research.
+We hope this work deepens the understanding of KV cache compression and inspires future research.